vadiminc/docker-logstash/README.md

 ## Usage

 ### Build the image
-To create the image `frodenas/logstash`, execute the following command on the `docker-logstash` folder:
+To create the image `vadiminc/logstash`, execute the following command on the `docker-logstash` folder:

 ```
-$ docker build -t frodenas/logstash .
+$ docker build -t vadiminc/logstash .
 ```

 ### Run the image

-To run the image and bind to host ports 514, 9200 and 9300:
+To run the image and bind to host ports 514, 8080:

 ```
-$ docker run -d --name logstash -p 514:514/udp -p 9200:9200 -p 9300:9300 frodenas/logstash
+$ docker run -d --name logstash -p 514:514/udp -p 8080:8080 vadiminc/logstash
 ```